Nintendo To Launch SNES Mini This Year, Reports Eurogamer

 Then your wife pulled off a miracle because stores around here only got a couple that didn't even make it to the shelves before flying out the door.
 They told me they couldn't reserve any, and that some might come in, 2 weeks after Christmas.
 And now I find out that Nintendo discontinued the f*cking thing.

 Instead of ramping up production ahead of time and making a killing with Christmas sales, they limit supply to a couple thousand and then discontinue the thing before it becomes available off the shelf.
-Th
+There is no point is talking about how great the thing is when most people didn't even get the chance to just go to the store and by one before it's gone again.

+Re:I don't understand all the hate on the mini NES (Score:4, Informative)

-Re: I don't understand all the hate on the mini NE (Score:2)
+Re: I don't understand all the hate on the mini NE (Score:1)

 They didn't break a contract, they didn't take your money and not deliver, they simply made a product that you desire and decided not to meet demand for their own reasons.
 Nintendo did not wrong you.